Shippable/docs/sources/platform/runtime/machine-image/language-versions.md

 |1.9.3         |- Ubuntu 14.04<br>- Ubuntu 16.04 | [v5.6.1](/platform/runtime/machine-image/ami-v561/) and earlier
 |1.8.7         |- Ubuntu 14.04<br>- Ubuntu 16.04 | [v5.6.1](/platform/runtime/machine-image/ami-v561/) and earlier

-Note : Ruby builds on Shippable using `rvm` which will take care of installing any version of ruby provided to it, or it will use the one already installed on the machine.
+Note : Shippable uses `rvm` to manage multiple versions of Ruby in this image.
+If your build is configured to use a version of Ruby that is not already present in the image, `rvm` will attempt to install it at runtime.

 ## Jruby